RedHat-Israel/ROSE/classroom/README.md

-# Managing a Class in Classroom
+# Managing a Course in Classroom

 ## Setup